 The purpose of the report is to determine for investors their strongest hidden options in times of top investments diminishing.
-Concerns such as political stability, government investments, militarism and security all factor in to considering the strength of investment.
-Paul Gabriel, senior analyst for Africa at Control Risks and lead-author of the report says that, “The Africa Risk-Reward Index helps investors to identify some of the more hidden investment opportunities in times where the heavy-hitters are struggling.”
-Gabriel continues with saying, “While no serious investor should overlook the economic giants of the continent, real competitive edge can only be achieved when investors manage to stay ahead of the pack in knowing what’s next”.
+Concerns such as political stability, government investments, militarism and security all factor into considering the strength of investment.
+Paul Gabriel, senior analyst for Africa at Control Risks and lead author of the report says, “The Africa Risk-Reward Index helps investors to identify some of the more hidden investment opportunities in times where the heavy-hitters are struggling.”
+Gabriel continues by saying, “While no serious investor should overlook the economic giants of the continent, a real competitive edge can only be achieved when investors manage to stay ahead of the pack in knowing what’s next”.

 What do you think?
 Can Ethiopia overtake other African heavyweights?
 Let us know in the comments below.